Accurate Computation of Marginal Data Densities Using Variational Bayes: Introduction

 We also show that the aforementioned optimality of the VB approximate density translates into optimality of the resulting MDDE.
 It leads to an RIS MDDE that is minimum variance within the class of RIS MDDEs.
 This finding is further confirmed by our simulations where we show that our estimator has the smallest numerical standard errors within the class of RIS MDDEs and also it performs well when compared to some popular alternative MDDEs from other classes of estimators.
-Finally, we show that our new MDDE has the desirable properties that were established by \cite{Geweke2005} and \cite{Fruhwirth-Schnatter2004} for other RIS MDDEs.
-In particular, we show that our RIS MDDE is consistent, asymptotically normally distributed with a finite variance, and unbiased.
-In addition, we argue that these properties of the estimator make it appealing in empirical applications in which a common practice is to report a natural logarithm of the MDDE.
+Finally, we show that our new MDDE has the desirable properties that were also established by \cite{Geweke2005} and \cite{Fruhwirth-Schnatter2004} for other RIS MDDEs.
+In particular, we show that our estimator is consistent, asymptotically normally distributed with a finite variance, and unbiased.
+Our results are obtained under less restrictive assumptions compared to those by \cite{Geweke2005}.
+In particular, we relax the requirement of truncating the weighting density and prove that the posterior density always dominates the VB approximate posterior density.
+This last feature, inherent in the VB candidate, leads to the desired properties of our new RIS MDDE.

-The focus of this paper is on the RIS MDDE because it can be easily computed given that a Markov Chain Monte Carlo (MCMC) sample from the posterior distribution is available.
-In contrast to many other MDDEs, the RIS MDDE does not require any other simulations.
-This is a desirable feature especially in those cases where the cost of additional computations is particularly high, for instance, due to a large dimension of the parameter space.
-The last point is well illustrated in recent developments in macroeconometrics where hypothesis testing for large nonlinear dynamic models is essential. \cite{FuentesAlberoMelosi2013} and \cite{Droumaguet2017} emphasize the feasibility of MDD estimation using an adjusted version of the estimator by \cite{Geweke1999,Geweke2005} whereas \cite{Sims2008} propose a new weighting function that assures the numerical stability of the RIS MDDE in models with nonstandard posterior distributions.
+The focus of this paper is on the RIS MDDE because it can be easily computed given that a sample from the posterior distribution is available.\footnote{Most of known methods of obtaining a sample from the posterior distribution is suitable for our purposes including direct sampling, Markov Chain Monte Carlo methods, Importance Sampling, etc.} In contrast to many other MDDEs, the RIS MDDE does not require any other simulations.
+This is a~desirable feature especially in those cases where the cost of additional computations is particularly high, for instance, due to a large dimension of the parameter space.
+The last point is well illustrated in recent developments in macroeconometrics where hypothesis testing for large nonlinear dynamic models is essential. \cite{FuentesAlberoMelosi2013} and \cite{Droumaguet2017} emphasize the feasibility of MDD estimation using an adjusted version of the estimator by \cite{Geweke1999,Geweke2005} whereas \cite{Sims2008} propose a~new weighting function that assures the numerical stability of the RIS MDDE in models with nonstandard posterior distributions.
+Other recent applications of the RIS MDDE in the field literature include \cite{Waggoner2012a}, \cite{Castelnuovo2014}, \cite{Hubrich2015}, \cite{Burda2015}, \cite{Carriero2016}, and \cite{Hajargasht2018}.